 Before you begin building or installing your water feature, it is sensible to ascertain exactly what the cost of your pond is going to be.
+Quantifying the Cost of Your Pond is an essential step before you even begin.
 While many of the items required may simply be priced at the source of supply, some materials will have to be quantified for the specific project before you can calculate the cost of your pond.
 Some useful guidelines are detailed in this section.

 Remember that you will need to order slightly more of certain of the items to allow for waste and breakage.
 In the step-by-step projects, quantities have been rounded off where appropriate.
 An additional percentage has not been included.

 Where available, it is usually sold in powder form in 40 kg (88 lb) bags.
 Bentonite is generally mixed with soil and spread dry over the sloping walls and floor of the pond.
 The ideal soil type is clay, in which case you will need approximately 5 kg (11 lb) for every square meter (10 sq ft) it must cover.
 Sandy soil should be mixed with as much as 8 kg (18 lb) to cover the same area.

 Estimating the quantity of soil required can be problematic.
 It is reasonably safe to work on a soil weight of 1.75 kg for every liter (3lb 11oz per 2 pints) or 0.001 m³ (0.035 cu ft).
 This means that for every square meter to be sealed, you will need approximately 175 kg (386 lb) of soil to mix with the bentonite.

 If a pure blanket of bentonite is spread over the pond basin, you will need considerably more of this material.
 In most instances, 10 kg (22lb) will be sufficient to cover 1 m² (10 sq ft).